Vaei/PlayMontageAdvanced/README.md

  * Override blend-in settings programmatically
  * Driver and Driven montages (Driven montages can match the animation duration of the Driver montage)

+## Driving Montages

+There is always a Driver montage.
+Optionally you can add additional meshes and montages that will match their duration/position to the driver montage.
+This supports matching weapon reload montages to the character reload montages.
+It supports matching TPS/FPS montages to each other.

+You can apply Driven montages and Local Driven montages that will determine whether they get replicated to other clients or not.
+Local Driven montages are designed for FPS animations.

+## Options

+You can either directly connect the montage(s) you want to play to `InputParams`, or you can use an interface or component that maps tags to meshes and montages.

 > [!TIP]
 > If you want to use the interface version with blueprint, you need to add this manually by adding a `BlueprintImplementableEvent` that `IPlayMontageByTagInterface::GetAbilityMontagesByTag` calls, otherwise C++ is required.